About the Orr Family and the Farm

 The Orr Family Farm is a spectacular family-friendly getaway located within the heart of Oklahoma City.
 The Farm offers a variety of rides, activities, educational opportunities, birthday parties, weddings and corporate events and of course delicious food and treats.

-Orr Family Farm opens its doors for a spring season that concludes in late June, then opens again for its award-winning fall season mid-September through mid-November of each year.
+Orr Family Farm opens its doors for a spring season in March that concludes in late June, then opens again for its award-winning fall season mid-September through mid-November of each year.

 May 20, 2013 Changed the Farm Forever